-There are several grounds that the police have to stop and search a person, most of the grounds are too complex to list here.
+There are several grounds that the police may legally stop and search a person, however most of the grounds are too complex to list here.

-The grounds for stop and search that often concern members of the public are that the officer has reasonable grounds for suspicion that the person is in unlawful possession of, or has unlawfully obtained an article, or is a terrorist, or to prevent an act of terrorism.
+The grounds for stop and search that often concern members of the public are where the officer has reasonable grounds for suspicion that the person is in unlawful possession of, or has unlawfully obtained an article, is a terrorist, or to prevent an act of terrorism.

-The fact that the officer knows that a person has previous convictions are not grounds enough for reasonable suspicion and also it cannot be formed on the person's age, race or sex alone.
+The fact that the officer knows that a person has previous convictions is not sufficient grounds for reasonable suspicion.
+Reasonable suspicious also cannot be formed on the person's age, race or sex alone.
 There must also be some specific information or intelligence, see below for examples of stop and search powers.

 - EXAMPLES OF STOP AND SEARCH